dmhacker/jester/README.md

 * Determinized UCT — A player implementing Monte Carlo tree search with explicit determinzations.
-That is, the player will attempt to fill in the incomplete game information it has with several potential determinizations and then use statistics from that to choose an overall best move.
+That is, the player will fill in incomplete game information with several potential determinizations and then run MCTS on each state.
-* MO-ISMCTS — A player implementing [information-set Monte Carlo tree search](http://eprints.whiterose.ac.uk/75048/1/CowlingPowleyWhitehouse2012.pdf), most likely the multi-observer variant.
+* ISMCTS — A player implementing [information-set Monte Carlo tree search](http://eprints.whiterose.ac.uk/75048/1/CowlingPowleyWhitehouse2012.pdf), most likely the multi-observer variant.
 * Smart — The smart player will follow a pre-defined strategy.
 The smart player will try to perform prudent actions, such as saving